Coverage

 Insurance Questions Drivers Actually Ask.

 We can't advise on your personal policy — that's a question for your insurer.
-What we can tell you is that HUM's TNC coverage is in effect during your trips on the platform, and your personal policy applies when you're off it.
+What we can tell you is that HUM's commercial coverage is in effect during your trips on the platform, and your personal policy applies when you're off it.
 How your personal carrier views platform driving is something to confirm directly with them.

 HUM's policy includes contingent physical damage coverage during active trips.
 "Contingent" means it applies if you maintain your own comprehensive and collision coverage on your vehicle at all other times.
 If you have a personal policy with comp and collision, HUM's coverage steps in during your HUM trips.
 Full details and limits are in the COI.